By Michele Justic

-As we begin our Chanukah celebrations, you may want to pause to contemplate another battle of the weak and strong, a hard-won victory of light over darkness.
-Oprah Winfrey sat down with Elie Wiesel, with whom she shares a decades-long friendship and many life-changing experiences, for her Emmy Award winning series, “Super Soul Sunday.”
-The episode will air on December 9 at 11:00 a.m.
-ET on the OWN Network.
+In 2012, Oprah Winfrey sat down with Elie Wiesel, with whom she shared a decades-long friendship and many life-changing experiences, for her Emmy Award winning series, “Super Soul Sunday.”
+The episode aired on December 9 on the OWN Network.

-As a Nobel Prize winner and the author of the bestselling Holocaust memoir “Night,” a past Oprah Book Club selection, Wiesel still has much insight and wisdom to convey.
-In his latest memoir, “Open Heart,” he poetically and insightfully relates his thoughts and feelings and his recent experience of heart surgery.
+As a Nobel Prize winner and the author of the bestselling Holocaust memoir “Night,” a past Oprah Book Club selection, Wiesel had much insight and wisdom to convey.
+In his latest memoir, “Open Heart,” he poetically and insightfully related his thoughts and feelings and his recent experience of heart surgery.

 “Every moment counts, every second matters.”
-Wiesel acknowledges that while he always knew this on an intellectual level, on the operating room table, he felt it for the first time.
-Oprah marvels at the fact that though Wiesel admits he lived with death and even “in death” at Auschwitz, he still had some fears.
-Wiesel also writes, “Every moment is a new beginning,” and still feels he has much to do in his life.
+Wiesel acknowledged that while he always knew this on an intellectual level, on the operating room table, he felt it for the first time.
+Oprah marveled at the fact that though Wiesel admitted he lived with death and even “in death” at Auschwitz, he still had some fears.
+Wiesel also wrote, “Every moment is a new beginning,” and still felt he had much to do in his life.

-Though we are all aware of the inevitable loss of the entire generation of Holocaust survivors, Wiesel remains optimistic that, “to listen to a witness is to become a witness,” and therefore the readers of his books and other Holocaust literature will bear witness for future generations.
-Oprah includes herself among the witnesses after her heart-wrenching tour of Poland with Wiesel for her birthday seven years ago.
-She exclaims, “It was quite a gift.”
-[A re-broadcast of that show will air from noon-1 p.m.
-ET/PT on OWN.]
+Though we are all aware of the inevitable loss of the entire generation of Holocaust survivors, Wiesel remained optimistic that, “to listen to a witness is to become a witness,” and therefore the readers of his books and other Holocaust literature will bear witness for future generations.
+Oprah included herself among the witnesses after her heart-wrenching tour of Poland with Wiesel for her birthday.
+She exclaimed, “It was quite a gift.”

-This show will shed a new perspective on our traditional concept of Chanukah, including what a gift really is, our connection to family, and fighting indifference.
-As Wiesel writes, “Even in darkness, it is possible to create light.”
+This show shed a new perspective on our traditional concept of Chanukah, including what a gift really is, our connection to family, and fighting indifference.
+As Wiesel wrote, “Even in darkness, it is possible to create light.”